saidharani13/the-turing-way/book/website/reproducible-research/ci/ci-github-actions.md

 (rr-ci-ghactions)=
 # Continuous Integration with GitHub Actions

-In this section we walk you through a basic setup of continuous integration using GitHub Actions. **GitHub Actions** is a task automation system fully integrated with GitHub.
-In other words, it is an API that orchestrates any workflow, based on any event.
+In this section, we walk you through a basic setup of continuous integration using GitHub Actions. **GitHub Actions** is a task automation system fully integrated with GitHub.
+In other words, it is an API that orchestrates any workflow based on any event.
 It can make makes it easier than ever to incorporate CI into the repositories.
 It is a flexible way to automate nearly every aspect of your software workflow.
 Here are just a few examples of use cases of GitHub Actions:

 - Automated testing of the software
 - Generate reports of the status of any changes in the repository